The-Bitcoin-Cash-Fund/Docs/FPR-Eval-Spec.md

 - [ ] **1.
 Has the FPR been submitted correctly?**
   - [ ] A. Correctly titled?
   - [ ] B. Used the full FPR template?
-  - [ ] C. Pull request made to the BCF FPR repo?
+  - [ ] C. Pull request correctly made to the BCF FPR repo?

 - [ ] **2.
 Have all sections of the template been completed?**
   - [ ] A. Project Name